Heaven Knows, Mr. Allison: Production

 John Lee Mahin, who wrote the script, called the original novel by Charles Shaw "a very dirty book" and claims producer Gene Frenke kept pushing for more sex to be added.
 However this was resisted by Mahin and John Huston.

-Filming took place in Trinidad and Tobago, allowing Huston and Fox to use blocked funds in the UK, receive British film finance and qualify for the Eady Levy.
+Filming began in August 1956 on the islands of Trinidad and Tobago, allowing Huston and Fox to use blocked funds in the UK, receive British film finance and qualify for subsidization under the Eady Levy.
 The film was set later in the war than it was in the novel, which had Allison escaping from the Battle of Corregidor.
-In the film, the Allies are on the offensive and U.S. Marines capture the island.
+In the film, the Allies gain the offensive and U.S. Marines capture the island.

 The screenplay compares the rituals and commitment of the Catholic Church and the United States Marine Corps.
-The National Legion of Decency monitored the production of the film closely, sending a representative to watch the filming; Deborah Kerr and Robert Mitchum ad-libbed a scene (not included in the final print) in which their characters wildly kissed and grabbed at each other.
+The National Legion of Decency monitored the production of the film closely, sending a representative to observe the filming; Deborah Kerr and Robert Mitchum ad-libbed a spoof scene (not included in the final print) in which their characters wildly kissed and grabbed at each other.

 The Marines provided troops for the invasion climax.
 Six Japanese persons living in Brazil played some of the leading Japanese characters, and Chinese people from some of the laundries and restaurants of Trinidad and Tobago played the rest of the Japanese soldiers.

 Screen Archives Entertainment released Heaven Knows, Mr. Allison on Blu-ray on June 10, 2014.